 Every showers also has them it is either in the head or in the inlet or outlet of the chrome section on the wall, it is there!

-Vanity/Basin blockages mostly are caused by build up of soap and tooth paste with a bit of hair, these can usually be flushed away with a good plunger. if this doesn't work the next thing is to put hand rods down the pipe under the sink.
+Vanity/Basin blockages mostly are caused by build up of soap and tooth paste with a bit of hair, Because of water restrictors in tapware theses days there's not enough water to help flush this rubbish away, once it has been broken up this can usually be flushed away with a good plunger. if this doesn't work the next thing is to put hand rods down the pipe under the sink.
 If this also fails then there is a problem in the main 100mm drain.

 Some pop up plugs are so small it takes forever for the water to drain away, this is not a blockage just the water can not get air behind it to flush correctly.